-Your two-stroke engine requires a mixture of gasoline and engine oil.
+Your two-stroke engine runs on a mixture of gasoline and engine oil.

-Use branded regular grade leaded or unleaded gasoline with a minimum octane number of 90 ROZ.
-If the octane number of the regular grade gasoline available in your area is below 90 ROZ, you may, by way of an exception, use branded premium grade leaded or unleaded gasoline.
+Use regular grade gasoline with a minimum octane number of 90 ROZ.
+If the octane number of the regular grade gasoline in your area is lower, you may also use a higher grade gasoline.